 A standard business owners policy (BOP) may provide some coverage for certain cyber incidents, III explained.
-However, to protect yourself against the vast range of online risks that businesses face, a dedicated cyber insurance policy is best.
+But a dedicated cyber insurance policy is the best way to protect yourself against the vast range of online risks that businesses face.

 Who needs cyber insurance?

-Most businesses need cyber insurance today.
-There are countless ways hackers can cause damage to your company.
+Most businesses need cyber insurance.
+Regardless of the size of your organization, there are countless ways hackers can cause damage to your company.

-Big-name companies getting hacked may make compelling headlines, but the truth is that small businesses are just as at risk of being targeted.
+Big-name companies getting hacked may make compelling headlines, but small businesses are just as at risk of being targeted.
 Verizon’s 2019 Data Breach Investigations Report showed that 43% of breaches involve small business victims.

-Small businesses may not have the assets of a large organization, but they do have sensitive information that hackers can leverage.
-Plus, smaller organizations are less likely to have robust security measures in place, making them easy targets.
+Small businesses may not have the assets of a large organization, but they have sensitive information that hackers can leverage.
+Plus, smaller organizations are less likely to have robust security measures, making them easy targets.

 What are the most common cyber insurance claims?